aneri0x4f/uast-cli/README.md

 # UAST: Unicode Aware Sanskrit Transliteration

+A tool for transliterating and typing Sanskrit in the easiest computer, language, and human-friendly way

 To install this program, you will need to install [Go](https://go.dev/)

 After that, simply run: